DzzD/TiGLDemo/README.md

 ## TIGL is made of three parts :

- - An Android scenegraph 2d library using OpenGL
+ - an Android scenegraph 2d library using OpenGL
- - A Titanium Java module *wich make the bridge between Titanium and the Android library*
+ - a Titanium Java module *wich make the bridge between Titanium and the Android library*
- - A JavaScript module *wich offer an optimized and more convenient way  to controle the java module*
+ - a JavaScript module *wich offer an optimized and more convenient way  to controle the java module*

 ## Getting started